Creamy vegan tortilla soup with roasted red pepper, jalapenos, and garlic (yes, garlic) gets its ‘stick to your ribs’ infusion with corn tortillas.

 - 2 of cloves garlic, peeled

 - 4 cups chopped tomatoes (about 4-5 medium tomatoes)

 - 5 cups of vegetable broth

 - 6-8 corn tortillas sliced into strips (more if you want to make chips for a garnish)

 - Suggested garnishes: avocado, tortilla chips, chopped cilantro, black beans, corn, sliced green onions, lime wedges, Escabeche, plant-based sour cream, pickled jalapenos, or salsa.

 - Line a baking sheet with parchment paper (to reduce the mess of roasting the peppers).

-- Place the peppers, jalapenos and garlic cloves onto the baking sheet and into the oven and roast them until the peppers are slightly blackened on top (about 15 minutes).
+- Roast the peppers, jalapenos, and garlic until the peppers are slightly blackened on top (about 15 minutes).

-- Grab your soup pot and while the peppers are roasting, sauté the onions for about 5 minutes (add a tablespoon of water if they begin to stick).
+- Heat a medium soup pot to medium-high, then add the onions and sauté them for about 5 minutes until they start to brown slightly.
+Add a tablespoon of water if they begin to stick.

-- Add the tortilla slices and stir them until they soften.
-Take your pot off the heat.
+- Add the tortilla strips and stir them until they soften (about 3 minutes).
+Take the pot off the heat.

 - Category: Soups & stews